GeorgeFreelanceDeveloper/trend-follow.io/docs/_pages/markets.md

 ### Intro into selecting stocks
 **Entry stock into portfolio**

-Long-term up trend market with actual strong momentum from index S&P 500.
+Select top performing stocks from index S&P500 in long-term up trend with actual strong momentum.

 - performance all time > 0%
 - performance 10 years > 0%